New Member Orientation Resources

 Top 10 Things You Need to Know Specific to Our Area

-- Don’t rely on old MLS info as they do change.
+- Don’t rely on old MLS information as it will change.

-6) Short term rentals- Be aware of each area as it is a moving target when it comes to short term rental policies.
+- Short term rentals.
+Be aware of each area as it is a moving target when it comes to short term rental policies.

-7) Transfer taxes- Use resources to figure out transfer taxes.
+- Transfer taxes.
+Use resources to figure out transfer taxes.
 Specific areas and developments have them.

-8) International and out-of-state buyers and sellers- Be aware!
+- International and out-of-state buyers and sellers.
+Be aware!
 There are different taxes that may apply.
-Take time to explain Colorado laws because they may be thinking it is the same as there current state or country.
-You are the expert and need to take the time.
-Learn more
+Take time to explain Colorado laws because they may be thinking it is the same as their current state or country.
+You are the expert and need to take the time to LEARN MORE.

-a.
-Inspection- Learn about the process and understand you are not the expert and to be careful of what you say.
-The Vail Pro course is called- Inspection and 4 Scary words: Radon, mold asbestos, and lead
+- Vail Pro Designation.
+The Vail Pro Designation is a local designation addressing local topics that help members learn more about information that is important to our area.
+A few courses to watch for are:Inspection.
+Learn about the process and understand you are not the expert and to be careful of what you say.
+The Vail Pro course is called Inspection and 4 Scary Words: Radon, mold asbestos, and lead.

-• Respect for the public, property, and peers.
-Important reminders
+- Respect for the public, property, and peers.